javascript-tutorial/en.javascript.info/2-ui/1-document/10-size-and-scroll-window/article.md

 Sometimes we need to make the document "unscrollable".
 For instance, when we need to cover it with a large message requiring immediate attention, and we want the visitor to interact with that message, not with the document.

-To make the document unscrollable, its enough to set `document.body.style.overflow = "hidden"`.
+To make the document unscrollable, it's enough to set `document.body.style.overflow = "hidden"`.
 The page will freeze on its current scroll.

 ```online
 Try it: